ZixuanLi2004/doc/docs/usage/collect-data.md

 Our pipeline first explores a set of random seeds (`seeds.txt`) to identify trajectories that can yield successful data collection.
 It then records fine-grained action trajectories (`_traj_data`) accordingly.
 Collected videos are available in the `videos` directory.

 The entire process is fully automated—just run a single command to get started.

+> ⚠️ The `missing pytorch3d` warning can be ignored if 3D data is not required.